Technical Diploma│1 Year│34 Credits│Beaver Dam Campus│Eligible for Financial Aid

 If you have any questions or need help with the process, please don’t hesitate to reach out to any of our recruiters or contact us at admissions@morainepark.edu OR 920-924-3200, TTY/VP:Use Relay VRS.

-This is a 34 credit program.
-The cost of your degree depends on a number of factors such as approved prior credits, textbooks, the financial aid you receive and program-specific costs like equipment.
+The cost of your degree depends on a number of factors such as total credits required, textbooks and the financial aid you receive.
+Some programs have additional costs such as uniforms, technology and equipment.

 Slide the green circle to adjust credits and cost estimate